wildmountainfarms/solarthing/other/docs/rover_setup_info.md

 ```

 Although I'd love to document all the possible options, there are many, so you can read [this file](../../client/src/main/java/me/retrodaredevil/solarthing/program/RoverSetupProgram.java) to understand it better.

-### Warning:
-This supports the ability to "factory reset" your rover.
-If you do this, it will set your product serial number to 100.
-(It did for me anyway, and I am unsure if I can change it back.)